dart-lang/site-www/src/language/concurrency.md

 ### Future type syntax

 A promise to eventually provide a string value is typed as `Future<String>`.
-This is an example of a function that returns a Future:
+This is an example of a function that returns a `Future`:

 <?code-excerpt "lib/future_syntax.dart"?>
 ```dart